Luxury Loft Renovation Architect in NYC

 Madison Square Park Loft Gut Renovation and Combination

-We designed the primary bathroom with Travertine, a beautiful natural stone with a great deal of character.
-Using large slabs like these gives the bathroom a luxurious and modern feel.
+We designed the primary bathroom in travertine, a natural stone rich in depth and character.
+Using large-format slabs enhances the material’s presence, creating a seamless, luxurious, and distinctly modern atmosphere.

 SoHo Loft